postman-cs/cs-cli/README.md

 Perfect!
 This tool was built for you.
 Terminal is just a text-based way to talk to your computer.
 Copy and paste the commands exactly as shown - you'll be fine.

 **"What if it asks for my password?"**
 That's normal!
-When you type your password, you won't see any characters appear.
-Just type your Mac login password and press Enter.
+The installer needs to install software on your Mac, which requires your permission.
+When you type your password, you won't see any characters appear - just type your Mac login password and press Enter.

 **"What if I mess up?"**
 You can't break anything.
 If something doesn't work, just close Terminal, open it again, and try once more.